screwdriver-cd/aws-producer-scripts/README.md

 The config variables are all part of .tfvars file.
 These variables will be used in creating the resources.
 ### Config Definitions

-The following table describes all the configurable variables defined in `env.tfvars`
+The following table describes all the configurable variables defined in `env.tfvars.json.json`

 | Name | Type | Description |
 | - | - | - |